Thursday 26th March 2020

 The performances of these actors are astounding, studded with rambling monologues that become increasingly poetic, ad hoc craziness and a certain sexual tension.
 I was glued to it.
 I wouldn’t call it enjoyable, but is one to savour, rather like a storm.
 Bat down the hatches; the city is once again, unearthly silent at 8:55pm.

-If I wrote a book where Once Upon a Time They Lived Happily Ever After would anyone even pick it up, let alone actually enjoy it?
-If there was no global crisis, would I even be writing?
+If I wrote a book where Once Upon a Time They Lived Happily Ever After would anyone even pick it up, let alone enjoy it?
+If there was no global crisis, would I even be writing, or you good friend, be reading?